 Tap fees - Accounting and Financial Reporting for Non-exchange Transactions, GASB 33, requires that government entities that receives tap fees record the tap fees as revenue for accounting periods beginning after June 15, 2000.
-The Town collected no tap fees during the year ended December 31, 2018.
+The Town collected no tap fees during the year ended December 31, 2020.

 Watershed permit fees - The Town is reimbursed by applicants for the cost of evaluating and issuing permits to operate in the Town's watershed.
+No watershed permit fees were issued in 2020.